Giovanni Magenta: Life and works

+Magenta’s other two Bolognese churches were less robustly articulated.
+In his design of 1605 for the rebuilding of the cathedral of San Pietro, Magenta retained the choir (1575) by Domenico Tibaldi, and he added a separate nave with alternating high and low nave-arcade arches.
+He later added bays to each end to integrate it with the choir.
+Work was started in 1608 by Floriano Ambrosini and was continued by Nicolò Donati, who altered Magenta’s design, from 1612.
+The church of San Paolo (1606; altered 1634) conformed more faithfully to the Gesù type but with distinctive lateral illumination in the vault.

+From 1612 to 1620 Mazenta lived in Milan; he made designs for the churches of San Carlo ai Catinari, Rome, with a Greek-cross nave supported by free-standing columns, later executed (c.
+1612) by Rosato Rosati with piers; and for San Giovanni delle Vigne (1618; altered 1736), in Lodi, Lombardy, also with a row of free-standing columns.
+While serving the Order in Rome between 1620 and 1626, he designed San Paolo, Macerata (executed 1623–1655 by Antonio Ursuzio), which was a modest version of Santissimo Salvatore.
+From 1626 Magenta travelled extensively as a Visitor; he made designs for the churches of San Giovanni (c.
+1627) in Acqui Terme, Piedmont; San Carlo (c.
+1635), Arpino, Latium, with an octagonal plan similar to Borromini’s San Carlo alle Quattro Fontane (1638–41), Rome; and, his last work, San Carlo alle Mortelle (1635) in Naples.

 Leonardo's journals

 Leonardo da Vinci's notebooks were entrusted to his pupil and heir Francesco Melzi after Leonardo's death for publication.
 After Melzi's death in 1570, the collection passed to his son, the lawyer Orazio, who initially took little interest in the journals.
 In 1587, a Melzi household tutor named Lelio Gavardi took 13 of the manuscripts to Florence, intending to offer them to the grand duke of Tuscany.
 However, following Francesco I de' Medici's untimely death, Gavardi took them to Pisa to give to his relative Aldus Manutius the Younger; there, Magenta reproached Gavardi for having taken the manuscripts illicitly.
 Gavardi acknowledged his fault and asked Magenta, who had finished his studies and was going home to Milan, to return them to Orazio.
 Having many more such works in his possession, Orazio gifted the 13 volumes to Magenta.
 When news spread of these lost works of Leonardo's, Orazio retrieved seven of the 13 manuscripts from Magenta's brother, and gave them to Pompeo Leoni for publication in two volumes; one of these was the Codex Atlanticus.